 - The SPR committee will review the External Panel report, give any final recommendations, and assign a categorization to the program under review (see Appendix C - "Review Outcomes" below).
-This should be submitted in writing to the APC. - 2.
-The chair of the SPR committee (Faculty Dean) and the department chair/program coordinator will then bring the analysis of the self-study data, the external review report, and the final recommendations and categorization to the APC.
-The APC will review all submitted documents and vote to approve the committee's program categorization. - 3.
-The chair of the SPR committee (Faculty Dean) will report the Program Review Outcome to the Faculty Senate, along with the outcome of the APC's vote.
+This should be submitted in writing to the Seminary Team. - 2.
+The chair of the SPR committee and the department chair/program coordinator (if not the chair) will then bring the analysis of the self-study data, the external review report, and the final recommendations and categorization to the Seminary Team.
+The Seminary

+- Team will review all submitted documents and vote to approve the committee's program categorization. - 3.
+The chair of the SPR committee will report the Program Review Outcome to the Faculty Senate, along with the outcome of the Seminary Team's vote.
 Faculty Senate will then vote to accept or deny the recommended categorization.
-If Faculty Senate accepts the recommended categorization, the Dean of the College will present the outcome categorization to the Board of Directors for awareness.
+If Faculty Senate accepts the recommended categorization, the Dean of the Seminary or Provost will present the outcome categorization to the Board of Directors for awareness.
 If the Faculty Senate denies the categorization of the program review, the SPR committee will reconvene to review any suggested changes and go through the approval process again.